Twelve Oaks Mall: Planning and opening

-21st Century
+21st century

 In 2001, Hudson's converted to Marshall Field's.
 In 2002, The Taubman Corporation demolished the defunct United Artists Theatres and made way for a new "Lifestyle Cafe" food court, and allowed kiosks in the mall for the first time.
 This marked a change in Taubman policy, as it was originally believed that a food court would invite teenage loitering and that kiosks diminished the upscale atmosphere of the mall.

 In 2005, The Taubman Corporation announced a $63 million expansion project, which includes a 97000 sqft of common space, and a new 165000 sqft Nordstrom store.
 The expansion made Twelve Oaks Mall one of Taubman's largest mall properties.
 Construction began in February 2006, with Clark Construction Company taking on the project.
 Also in 2006, Marshall Field's converted to Macy's, and expanded to 300,000 sq ft.

 In September 2007, the new Nordstrom opened with over 40 small specialty shops.
 The new anchor store was built on the southeast side of the mall, adjacent to the existing Lord & Taylor store.

-In January 2013, The Cheesecake Factory announced that it would open at the mall later that year, and it opened on August 13, 2013.
+In January 2013, The Cheesecake Factory announced that it would open at the mall later that year, and it did so on August 13, 2013.

 In 2018, H&M moved to a two floor space in the Sears wing from its original location in the JCPenney wing.
 It is the first two-level H&M store in Michigan.

-The late 2010s saw multiple classic chain anchors retreat from brick and morter after being challenged by digital retailers in recent years.

-In March 2019, Sears was closed.

-On August 2, 2020, it was announced that high end regional division Lord & Taylor would shutter.
+In March 2019, it was announced that the Sears anchor store would close.

+Lord & Taylor closed in 2020, as one of the last stores to close during the chain's liquidation.

-In 2020, Crate & Barrel relocated their location at Somerset Collection in Troy to Twelve Oaks.
-A temporary location in the original H&M space opened on February 6 while the permanent location in the upper level Macy's wing is being constructed.
+In 2020, Crate & Barrel opened.
+A renovated temporary store opened on February 6, while the larger permanent store in the Macy's wing was being constructed.

-In February 2020, Simon Property Group planned to acquire Twelve Oaks Mall, along with Taubman's other malls, but the deal was terminated in June.
-Simon Property Group later reversed its decision and modified certain terms of the original merger agreement, including a modified purchase price of $43.00 per share in cash in November 2020.
-The merger closed in December 2020.
+In 2024, Dick's Sporting Goods signed a lease to open in part of the former Sears.
+The mall is also slated to open other major stores such as Primark and Round 1 Arcade.